paultechguy/CloudflareDdns.NET/README.md

 - *IP address* refers to the externally visible IP address where the application is executing.

 ## Take A Test Drive
 The application is distributed with plugins that will execute out-of-the-box, but additional configuration is required for each plugin to operate fully.
-Before you configure the available plugins, you should test the application as it is distributed.
-Doing this will ensure your computer system is fully compatible with the application.
+Before you configure the available plugins, you should test the application.
+Doing so will ensure your computer system is fully compatible with the application.

-Unpack the deployment file into a local directory.
+Unpack the deployment package into a local directory.
 The directory will contain the following content:

 ### Windows
     config (directory)